ssong915/LINCOLN/README.md

 <img src="./overview_fig.png" width="70%" height="70%">
 </p>

+- **Observations**
-- Observations: We observe that high-order relations tend to **(O1)** *have a structural and temporal influence on other relations in a short term* and **(O2)** *periodically re-appear in a long term*.
+    - We observe that high-order relations tend to (O1) have a structural and temporal influence on other relations in a short term and (O2) periodically re-appear in a long term.

+- **Method**
-- Method: We propose a novel dynamic hypergraph learning method, LINCOLN, that effectively captures long-term and short-term patterns of high-order relations in real-world networks.
+    - We propose a novel dynamic hypergraph learning method, Lincoln, that effectively captures long-term and short term patterns of high-order relations in real-world networks.

+- **Evaluation**
-- Evaluation: Via extensive experiments on seven real-world datasets, we demonstrate that LINCOLN outperforms nine state-of-the-art methods in the dynamic hyperedge prediction task.
+    - Via extensive experiments on seven real-world datasets, we demonstrate that Lincoln outperforms nine state-of-the-art methods in the dynamic hyperedge prediction task.

 ## Datasets